 Think of it like hiring an IT department specifically for your screens.
 You still own the vision and the message, but the day-to-day execution?
 That’s someone else’s job.

 If you’ve ever tried to roll out signage across multiple locations, you know the pain.
-Different screen types.
-Different internet setups.
+Different screen types and different internet setups.
 Different people uploading Comic Sans PowerPoints to the lobby display.
 (We see you, Karen in Accounting.)

 Here’s why more businesses—especially multi-location retailers, schools, healthcare systems, and corporate offices—are leaning on managed services: